aws-samples/aws-backup-amplify-appsync/README.md

 ## Cleanup

 To avoid accruing costs associated with this guide, you can remove your Amplify application and all associated resources by running `amplify delete`.
+Note that the AWS Backup vault and restore points will not be deleted automatically so you will need to delete those manually if you'd like to remove those.